 Can you eat hot cross buns cold?

-- Yes.
-Although we strongly recommend to enjoy them warm, right after baking.
+Yes.
+Although we strongly recommend enjoying the warm, right after baking.
 However, if you have leftovers, you can enjoy them the next day cold or simply microwaving them for about 20 seconds.

 What to do with stale hot cross buns?